opendocsg/slw-judgments-backfill/2010_SGCA_49/report.md

 55\.
 Following the Laboratory Manual, solvent checks are performed for each of the instruments by including a vial containing only the specific solvent used (with no sample added) in each run.
 This is to ensure that all solvents used in the laboratory are clean and do not contain any illicit drugs, which would be detected by the instrument when the solvent is run during the testing process. ...

 30     Of course, the adoption by HSA of “internationally accepted methodology” [note: 8] does not mean that, in every case, each of the tests conducted by HSA will meet the aforesaid international standards.
-Whether or not those international standards have been met is essentially a question of fact (see _Public Prosecutor v Ang Soon Huat_ [1990] 2 SLR(R) 246 (“ _Ang Soon Huat_ ”), where the High Court held, _vis-à-vis_ the offence of drug trafficking as set out in s 5 of the Misuse of Drugs Act (Cap 185, 1985 Rev Ed), that the tests devised and conducted in that case did not meet the requirements of the criminal standard of proof).
+Whether or not those international standards have been met is essentially a question of fact (see _Public Prosecutor v Ang Soon Huat_ <span class="citation">[1990] 2 SLR(R) 246</span> (“ _Ang Soon Huat_ ”), where the High Court held, _vis-à-vis_ the offence of drug trafficking as set out in s 5 of the Misuse of Drugs Act (Cap 185, 1985 Rev Ed), that the tests devised and conducted in that case did not meet the requirements of the criminal standard of proof).

 31     In the present case, no challenge was mounted against P67–P88 at the trial (see [5] and [24]–[25] above).
 In our view, having regard to the 12 August 2010 affidavit, we did not think that ordering a retrial so as to allow the Defence to cross-examine PW5 on the matters set out in that affidavit was likely to rebut the matters presumptively proved by P67–P88.
 There was one other material consideration in the present case which made a successful rebuttal highly improbable, namely: the appellant had confessed that he had indeed trafficked in _64.34g_ of diamorphine as charged.
 That quantity of diamorphine exceeded by more than four times the statutory threshold set for the imposition of the death sentence _vis-à-vis_ the offence of trafficking in diamorphine, namely, trafficking in any quantity of diamorphine of more than 15g (see the Second Schedule to the MDA; _cf Ang Soon Huat_ , where the difference between the statutory threshold and the amount of diamorphine trafficked as alleged by the Prosecution (which amount was eventually held by the court not to have been proved beyond reasonable doubt) was only in the region of 3.61g to 3.77g).